T-Mobile US: Roaming

 On July 15, 2015, T-Mobile launched Mobile Without Borders, a service included with all new T-Mobile plans and available as an add-on to grandfathered or promotional plans for $10.
 This service allows the user to use their normal voice, text message, and data allotments while roaming in Mexico and Canada.
 Most T-Mobile services are available while roaming, with the notable exception of using the data in one's Data Stash.

 In August 2015, T-Mobile joined the Competitive Carriers Association's Data Services Hub, enabling the company to expand roaming partnerships with over a dozen rural and regional carriers.
 Smaller carriers will now be able to access T-Mobile's LTE network for roaming and T-Mobile will be able to expand roaming partnerships and extend its footprint with members whose network technologies had previously been incompatible.

 In October 2017, T-Mobile announced that starting November 12, 2017, LTE-speeds will be limited at 5 GB (with speeds going at speeds at 128 kbit/s or 256 kbit/s on some plans) while data roaming in Canada and Mexico still remains unlimited.
 However, calling and texting in these countries still remain free from roaming charges.
 T-Mobile also announced a partnership with US Cellular in California, Iowa, Washington, and Wisconsin to expand 4G LTE coverage.
 Compatible device required.

 In August 2022, T-Mobile and SpaceX announced a partnership called Coverage Above and Beyond where the latter's satellites would provide connections for cellphones throughout the US, even in remote areas with no existing service.
 The goal was to allow customers to have service everywhere, with no dead zones.
 Starlink satellites would function like cell towers.
 At the time of announcement, the plan was to start with text messages and messaging apps and using existing hardware as opposed to new phones.

 Radio frequency spectrum chart

 T-Mobile network

 The following chart describes radio frequency spectrum bands accessible by the company's customers.

 Past networks

 The following chart lists the networks that T-Mobile previously operated.

 Sprint network

-Sprint's legacy network is in the process of being decommissioned and integrated into T-Mobile's network.

-Sprint's CDMA network was completely shut down on May 31, 2022.
-Sprint's LTE network was discontinued on June 30, 2022.
+Sprint's network was decommissioned and integrated into T-Mobile's network.
+The CDMA network was completely shut down on May 31, 2022 and the LTE network was discontinued on June 30, 2022.
+Sprint used bands 25, 26 and 41 to provide LTE coverage and used band n41 for NR coverage.